NextGen Multichannel Marketing: The Big Winners are getting the Balance right Between Digital & Experiential Marketing

 What we achieved:

-So hopefully this brief intro to NextGen Multichannel Marketing has given you plenty to think about when it comes to your next campaign.
+So hopefully this brief intro to NextGen Multichannel Marketing has given you plenty to think about when it comes to the planning of your next campaign.